Home » Blog » Elementary » A Silver Packages Book Activity for Christmas Homeschooling

-Enjoy the magic of Christmas with this precious literature-based lesson that includes a special service project for your family to do together.
-I think you’re going to love the Silver Packages activity so much that it might even become a Christmas tradition.
+Enjoy the magic of Christmas with this precious literature-based lesson, which includes a special service project for your family to do together.
+You’ll love the Silver Packages book activity so much that it might even become a Christmas tradition.

-Traditions help families build relationships and give a sense of peace and security to children.
-They are the things that hold memories for a lifetime and span generations because they are so meaningful.
-Some traditions, like the one I’m sharing today, can even benefit people outside of your family and that makes a tradition even more special.
+Traditions help families build relationships and give children peace and security.
+Because they are so meaningful, they hold memories for a lifetime and span generations.
+Some traditions, like the one I’m sharing today, can even benefit people outside of your family, making them even more special.

 Christmas package and Silver Packages book